Leadership & Staff

 HUP Staff

-The HUP office is financially supported by both the University of Minnesota and Hennepin County and is staffed by one full-time director and multiple graduate assistants.
+The HUP office is financially supported by both the University of Minnesota and Hennepin County and is staffed by one full-time director, one senior project manager, and multiple graduate assistants.
 HUP staff shape partnership strategy and identify and support opportunities for collaboration through events, relationship building, project evaluation, administrative assistance, and more.

 Amy Delahanty headshot